SecurityHandbook/handbook/en/basics.md

 - Don't visit unknown/untrusted sites and never download any files from them.
 - Reduce visiting 18+ sites as it's quite common for them to serve malicious ads and code.
 - Don't use social buttons outside the specific social network, these can be trivially mimicked.
-- Avoid the **short URLs** &ndash; like https://bit.ly/tinyurlwiki etc. They can easily mask dangerous links.
+- Avoid the **short URLs** &ndash; like https://bit.ly/tinyurlwiki etc. &ndash; as they can easily mask dangerous links.
-- Avoid using unsafe network SW such as <span class="red">Flash Player</span> or <span class="red">Java</span>, its exploitation is very common.
+- Refrain from using unsafe network SW such as <span class="red">Flash Player</span> or <span class="red">Java</span>, its exploitation is very common.
 At least disable it inside your browser.
 - Only open email attachments from trusted senders.
 - If you suspect a file to be malicious, always scan it before opening with eg.  [VirusTotal](https://www.virustotal.com/).